| |

 Who wants to make a fun Halloween Quilt?!?
 If you’re looking for a new Halloween quilting project, I invite you to participate in our Halloween Haberdashery Quilt Along.
 You’ll make this fun Witch’s Hat quilt and improve your quilting skills at the same time!
 Please keep reading for more information about joining our quilt along.

-Today I’m really excited to share something with you that I’ve been working on for the last few months.
-It’s a Quilt Along for my Halloween Haberdashery Quilt!
-The quilt pattern was released 3 years ago, a few days before Halloween.
+The quilt pattern was released several years ago, a few days before Halloween.
 Which is not great timing, I know.
 But when you get an idea, you get an idea, and the idea for this quilt didn’t come until the beginning of October that year.

-The next year the quilt started to build steam and I loved stalking Instagram for all of your Halloween quilt creations.
-Thank you so much to everyone that tagged me in your Insta photos!
+The next year, the quilt started to build steam, and I loved stalking Instagram for all of your Halloween quilt creations.
+Thank you so much to everyone who tagged me in your Instagram photos!

 Let’s chat a little bit about the quilt.